Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Abstract

 \section{Abstract}

-Massive black hole binaries (MBHBs) are the loudest gravitational-wave (GW) sources in milli-Hertz (mHz) GW band, but their dynamical evolution may stall when the black holes reach the innermost parsec of a galaxy.
+Massive black hole binaries (MBHBs) could be the loudest gravitational-wave (GW) sources in milli-Hertz (mHz) GW band, but their dynamical evolution may stall when the black holes reach the innermost parsec of a galaxy.
 Such a ``final-parsec problem'' could be solved if MBHB forms in a gas-rich environment, such as an active galactic nucleus (AGN), but other solutions not involving AGNs also exist.
-Testing the correlation between MBHBs and AGNs is difficult in real observation because AGNs are ubiquitous.
-To overcome this difficult, we use a statistical method, first designed to constrain the host galaxies of stellar-mass binary black holes, to search for the MBHB-AGN correlation in different scenarios.
-We find that by detecting only one MBHB at $z\lesssim0.5$, a mHz GW detector, such as the Laser Interferometer Space Antenna (LISA), can already distinguish different merger scenarios thanks to its ability of precisely localizing the source.
-Moreover, future detector networks and deeper AGNs surveys will allow us to testify the MBHB-AGN correlation up to a redshift of $z\sim 3$ even if only a small fraction of $20\%$ of MBHBs actually merge in AGNs.
+Testing the correlation between these mHz GW sources and AGNs is difficult in real observation because AGNs are ubiquitous.
+To overcome this difficult, we use a statistical method, first designed to constrain the host galaxies of stellar-mass binary black holes, to search for a MBHB-AGN correlation in different astrophysical scenarios.
+We find that by detecting only one MBHB at $z \lesssim 0.5$, a mHz GW detector, such as the Laser Interferometer Space Antenna (LISA), can already distinguish different merger scenarios thanks to the precise localization of the source.
+Future detector networks and deeper AGNs surveys can further testify the MBHB-AGN correlation up to a redshift of $z\sim 2$ even if only a small fraction of MBHBs merge inside AGNs.
 These constraints will help settle the long-standing debate on the possible solutions to the final-parsec problem.